siltium-labs/merlin-gql-cli/README.md

 }
 ```

-### Input File
+## Input File

-The input file, defines the fields required to _create_ and _update_ instances of our entities and store them on the database, along with defininf which fields are required according to your _TypeORM Entity_ definition.
+The input file, defines the fields required to _create_ and _update_ instances of our entities and store them on the database, along with defining which fields are required according to your _TypeORM Entity_ definition.

 ```typescript
 import { BaseInputFields } from "@merlin-gql/core";